google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 ![](res/tug_of_war.jpg)

 <!--
 Balancing precision and recall is a tug-of-war between the metrics.
-Finding the optimal point where these two metrics are acceptable to your model is the goal.
+Finding the optimal point where these two metrics are acceptable for your model is the goal.

-If we want to increase recall, predict positive more often If we want to increase precision, only predict positive when we’re absolutely sure (raise classification threshold) In general, raising the classification threshold reduces false positives, thus raising precision.
+If we want to increase recall, predict positive more often.
+If we want to increase precision, only predict positive when we’re absolutely sure (raise classification threshold).
+In general, raising the classification threshold reduces false positives, thus raising precision.

 Image Details: